dyc3/senior-design/protocol.typ

 ) <Figure::manage-balancer-connections-class>

 #figure(
-  image("figures/monolith-id-state.svg", width: 60%),
+  image("figures/monolith-id-sequence.svg", width: 80%),
-  caption: "State diagram for how Monolith IDs are sent to the Balancer" ) <Figure::monolith-id-state>
+  caption: "Sequence diagram for how Monolith IDs are sent to the Balancer" ) <Figure::monolith-id-sequence>